 The crew will also serve snacks and drinks.
 Depending on your ticket, you may also get complimentary food and drinks.
 If you're in the coach section (typically the cheapest) section, you'll generally get a snack like pretzels or cookies and sodas or water.
 You can still buy additional food items or alcoholic beverages if you prefer.

 If there is turbulence and moving around is not safe while in the air, the crew will instruct passengers to remain seated until notified otherwise.
 Turbulence is nothing to fear—it is caused by fluctuating air pressures and is a normal experience of flying.

 Likewise, when you are close to landing, the crew will require that passengers be seated and buckled in.
 Some people fear this part of the journey, because the plane will often slightly roll (turn) and change altitudes in preparation to descend and land on the airport runway assigned to the flight.
 When the plane lands, the Captain drives to the gate, where passengers use the jetway to exit the aircraft and enter the destination airport.

 If you checked any luggage, you will then head to the baggage claim area.
 Airport signage will direct you to baggage claim, or you can get assistance from airport staff.
 Shortly after landing, luggage is placed on a carousel for passengers to pick up.

 Once you have experienced the air travel process for the first time, you will at least have addressed the fear of the unknown, and hopefully will enjoy any future flights.
-Good luck, and add a comment below if you have any questions or would like us to address other travel tips for your first flight.
+Good luck, and if you are interested in reading some tips for first time flyers, click here.